aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 - If you don't find a way to make money while you sleep, you will work until you die
 - Stocks have always tended to take an escalator up and an elevator down

+Aaron Kelly:
+- you will never know your tolerance to risk until you come face-to-face with a bear
+- ignore the froth of the beer, your glass will fill over time

 # Keep in mind
 - Stock markets deliver superior long-term returns but volatility is the “price of admission”; if you don’t pay the price, you don’t get the returns